TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-for-vm-understand-specific-metric.md

 Azure Monitor for VMs collects several different types of metrics and monitoring data.

 For performance metrics, the list of metrics we collect [can be found here](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-log-search#performance-records).
-This data is stored in the InsightsMetrics table, with one record every minute.
+This data is stored in the Insights Metrics table, with one record every minute.

 To enable additional performance counters that will be stored in the Perf table, refer to [this documentation](https://docs.microsoft.com/azure/azure-monitor/platform/data-sources-performance-counters).